We explain how the system works and why it was good news for France whatever happened in Lyon.

 Contenuti top media

-This season is the third in which the winners of the UEFA Europa League will gain automatic entry into the UEFA Champions League.
+This season is the fourth in which the winners of the UEFA Europa League will gain automatic entry into the UEFA Champions League, and the first when they know for sure they will get a group place.

 Who has benefited so far?